joe-jngigi/next_auth_V5/README.md

 bun dev
 ```

-## Bcrypt
+## `Bcrypt`

-Bcypt is used to has the passwords used in the project.
+`Bcrypt` is used to hash the passwords used in the project.
 We install it using `npm install bcrypt` and `npm install -D @types/bcrypt`

-## Zod
+## zod

-Zod is a TypeScript-first schema declaration and validation library.
+zod is a TypeScript-first schema declaration and validation library.
 It allows you to define schemas for your data and validate that data against those schemas.
 This below shows how we can define schemas:

 ```TS
 import { z } from 'zod';